Confined Population III Enrichment and the Prospects for Prompt Second-Generation Star Formation: Introduction

+There has been much less work done on the cosmic imprint of Pop III stars with masses in the range tentatively favored by recent investigations \citep{Stacy:10,Stacy:12a,Clark:11,Greif:11,Hosokawa:11}.
+The ionizing luminosities of these moderate-mass Pop III stars could be up to an order of magnitude lower than those of their massive counterparts, the supernova energies could be $\sim10^{51}\,\textrm{ergs}$, the nucleosynthetic yields could be at most a few solar masses per supernova, and the characteristic abundance patterns could be more consistent with currently available observational data \citep[e.g.,][]{Tumlinson:06,Vangioni:11}.
+Thus the evolution of minihalos forming only moderate mass Pop III stars should differ in critical ways from that of objects forming very massive ones.

-In view of these complexities, here we report the first results from a program to study the detailed transport of the nucleosynthetic output of the first stars, from the point of injection in supernovae, until at least a fraction of the new metals have recondensed in a descendent cosmic halo where they may contribute to the formation of second-generation, metal-enriched stars.
-The character of the new star formation in the descendent halo must depend on the rate of gas inflow $\dot M_{\rm inf}$ into the nucleus of the halo, where the gas can rapidly cool and fragment into stars.
-The cooling rate, and the compressibility of the turbulence that may be present, are sensitive to the metallicity of the inflowing gas $Z_{\rm inf}$ and to the degree of metallicity homogeneity in the gas.
-We present the results of a cosmological simulation specifically designed to measure these parameters and thus shed light on the conditions for the formation of metal-enriched stars in the aftermath of a Population III supernova, assuming that it exploded with only $10^{51}\,\textrm{ergs}$ of energy.
-The simulation shares some similarities with that of \citet{Boley:09} and its setup has many common elements with that of \citet{Wise:12}.
-The latter work followed the evolution of a cosmological region of the same size as ours but to much lower redshifts, with a focus on the statistics of star formation and metal enrichment across a large number of star-forming halos.
-Our focus, instead, is on the detailed, smaller-scale character of metal transport in the aftermath of a single supernova.
+Here we report the first results from a program to study the detailed transport of the nucleosynthetic output of the first stars, from the point of injection in supernovae, until at least a fraction of the new metals have recondensed in descendent cosmic halos where they may contribute to the formation of second-generation, metal-enriched stars.
+The specific aim of the paper is to investigate the implications of the hypothesis that the first stars had moderate masses---masses that are insufficient to produce extraordinarily extended \ion{H}{2} regions and ultra-energetic supernovae.
+We present a cosmological simulation tracking the supernova ejecta of one such intermediate-mass Pop III star.
+It is expected on theoretical grounds that the character of the new star formation in the descendent halo will depend on the rate of gas inflow $\dot M_{\rm inf}$ into the nucleus of the halo, where the gas can rapidly cool and fragment into stars.
+Also, the cooling rate of the gas and the compressibility of the turbulence in the flow depend on the average metallicity $Z_{\rm inf}$ and the degree of metallicity homogeneity in the gas.
+The simulation allows us to measure these parameters and thus shed light on the conditions for the formation of metal-enriched stars in the aftermath of a Pop III supernova.